TrangDinh44/ABAG_BioBERT/README.md

 2. Set the working directory to the 'ABAG_BioBERT' folder, then install all the required packages listed in requirements.txt.

-3. In this working directory, download the ABAG_NER model from https://drive.google.com/drive/folders/16nKwwyuWqMK7upiL4cR-W1jcB6TWeI0-?usp=sharing
+3. In this working directory, download our trained ABAG_NER model from https://drive.google.com/drive/folders/16nKwwyuWqMK7upiL4cR-W1jcB6TWeI0-?usp=sharing

 4. Invoke the Simple Transformers: